 In my case I always resorted to sharpening the chisels by hand with a whetstone.
 Or with a grinder.
 The problem is to do it by hand, as it takes a lot of practice to get the bevel flat and with the cutting edge at 90º to the sides of the chisel.
 And I don’t have the necessary practice (so were the results).

-The best option for sharpening chisels is to use a sharpening kit, which usually does not cost much, which allows us to always have the chisel in the correct position while sharpening it (I have made a homemade guide to sharpen chisels to incorporate it into my collection of carpentry guides is for another time).
+The best option for sharpening chisels is to use a sharpening kit, which usually does not cost much, which allows us to always have the chisel in the correct position while sharpening it (I have made a homemade guide to sharpen chisels to incorporate it into my collection of DIY woodworking jigs is for another time).

 I am going to use a sharpening kit consisting of a sharpening guide, a sharpening stone with medium grit on one side and fine grit on the other and lubricating oil.
 As you will see in the video I post or in others that can be found on the internet, using sandpaper for sharpening instead of the whetstone can be as valid or better than using the stone.